Why Any Distribution-Free Lower-Bound Estimator for Mutual Information Can’t Beat log N

 q_pdf += ((x>=pos) & (x<=pos+width)) * (eps/width)

-# sample N points from q_pdf (naive rejection sampling)
+# draw N samples from q_pdf (simple rejection sampler)

 samps = []